alexarguello/flatmap-docs-kit/docusaurus-resource/docs/20-generative-ai/50-framework-integrations/spring-ai/quick-start.md

 level: beginner        # beginner / intermediate / advanced / expert
 type: tutorial         # tutorial / overview / code / benchmark / opinion / api-doc
-status: draft          # draft / review-needed / published / missing
+status: review-needed   # draft / review-needed / published / missing
 visibility: public     # public

 topics:
-  - LLM
-  - provider:openai
+  - spring-ai
-  - framework:your-framework-name
+  - quick-start
-  - tool:your-tool-name
+  - spring-boot
-  - runtime:graalvm
+  - java
-  # Add one or more topical tags.
-  # Where appropriate, use prefixes for easy filtering like provider:, framework:, tool:, runtime: whenever possible.

 # 🧩 OPTIONAL TAGS:

-# article-priority: high   # high / medium — omit if not important
+article-priority: high   # high / medium — omit if not important

 # collaboration: open      # set if author welcomes collaborators
 # collaboration-topic: "need help implementing Spring Boot starter examples"
 #                        # explain what help is welcome (appears on the dashboard & collab page)

-# review-reason: "seems not to be on the right topic"
+review-reason: "needs more code examples and better structure for beginners"
 #                        # required when status: review-needed — will show on the article and in the dashboard

-# author: ["Lize Lala (@lizela)", "Data Science Central (@datasciencecentral)"]
+author: "Sarah Johnson (@sarahj)"

 # eta: 2025-07-01           # Set only if status is draft